martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 the wire formats and behaviors of the aliased version.
 This version MUST meet the criteria to support version aliasing, and MUST either be included as a supported version in the client's version_information transport parameter (see
-{{!I-D.ietf-quic-version-negotiation}}) or be the standard version of the current connection.
+{{!QUIC-VN=I-D.ietf-quic-version-negotiation}}) or be the standard version of the current connection.

 Note that servers MUST NOT accept resumption tickets or NEW_TOKEN tokens from a certain standard version in a connection using a different standard version.